severin-lemaignan/projet-cnrs/project.rst

 account other aspects of cognition that are important for human-robot interaction.

-Here, assessement of cognitive performances can benefit from the support of tools developed in cognitive psychology.
+Here, assessment of cognitive performances can benefit from the support of tools developed in cognitive psychology.
 Several classical tests, like the False-Belief experiment :cite:`Leslie2000`, related to the Theory of Mind, or the Token test :cite:`DiSimoni1978`, have been used to assess the cognitive abilities of robots :cite:`Mavridis2006, Breazeal2006`.
-Much remains to be done, however, to draw a complete picture of the know-how in cognitive psychology when projected onto robots: what are the existing metrics, and how suitable and applicable to embodied artifical agents they are.
+Much remains to be done, however, to draw a complete picture of the know-how in cognitive psychology when projected onto robots: what are the existing metrics, and how suitable and applicable to embodied artificial agents they are.

 My hope is to research and build a solid, operational framework for the assessment of cognitive skills of robots, that would address both individual